Code-Institute-Submissions/project-1-employee-site-hub/README.md

 The site will be hosted in SharePoint.
 Each Deparment will have a page.
 Deparment Page design will be consistant and always carry the site header and navigation Bar.
 Business Teams will have the opportunity to host their SharePoint document Libraries & lists from the site e.g the 'IDEA' & 'Good Catch' initiatives.
 The Workspace dropdown will contain links to common applications, websites etc.  The 'Contact Us' link will provide users an opportunity to provide feedback and suggestions.

+The Sign Up button in the Site Vision area currently links to Our CARE Program, next month there will be a new promotion.
+Once the User clicks on the submit button the SharePoint list for the particular promotion will be updated with the persons email.

 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for employees.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>